-Energy savings performance contracts (ESPCs) are contracts between a Federal agency and an energy service company (ESCO) that allow Federal agencies to procure facility improvements that are paid for through energy savings, with no required up-front capital costs or appropriations from Congress.
-ESPCs present an opportunity for Federal agencies to reduce energy costs through a collaborative effort to identify affordable energy solutions that promote energy reliability, affordability, and security.
+ESPCs are contracts between a federal agency and an energy service company (ESCO) that allow federal agencies to procure facility improvements that are paid for through energy savings, with no required up-front capital costs or appropriations from Congress.
+ESPCs present an opportunity for federal agencies to reduce energy costs through a collaborative effort to identify affordable energy solutions that promote energy reliability, affordability, and security.
 An ESPC is a collaborative effort between a federal agency and an energy service company (ESCO).
-Multiple executive orders, most recently EO 13834, recommend this method of financing for resource conservation projects.
+Multiple executive orders recommend this method of financing for resource conservation projects.
 After being selected for a potential award, the ESCO conducts a comprehensive facility audit and identifies improvements to save energy and water and reduce utility and related operation and maintenance costs.
-In consultation with the agency, the ESCO designs and constructs a project that meets the agency's needs, arranges financing to pay for the project, and guarantees the savings (FEMP, 2011b).
+In consultation with the agency, the ESCO designs and constructs a project that meets the agency's needs, arranges financing to pay for the project, and guarantees the savings [86].